Go to main content

 Key topics discussed

-• Access to and benefits of smoke-free products compared with continued smoking
+• Access to and awareness of the benefits of smoke-free products compared with continued smoking

 • Scientifically substantiated claims